 Ontario’s landmark “buy local” renewable energy Feed-In Tariff program launched in late 2009.
 After four years, the program has created thousands of jobs, helped close coal-fired power plants and made energy producers of many Ontarians.
 But roadblocks remain, and changes are needed.
 The following presentation outlines the program, its goals and accomplishments, and the barriers to … Read More

 A conference committee is resolving differences between House and (much weaker) Senate versions of a solar energy standard in Minnesota today.
 Here’s 8 graphic reasons why the state should go for solar as aggressively as it can.
 8 Vivid Charts – 8 Reasons for a Solar Energy Standard in Minnesota from John Farrell

 Community renewable energy has significant political and economic benefits, but is often hindered by five major barriers.
 Watch this vividly illustrated presentation to learn how communities can overcome the barriers and advance more local renewable energy.
-ILSR Senior Researcher John … Read More
+ILSR Senior Researcher John Farrell gave this presentation as part of a Sustainable Economies Law Center webinar on April 30, … Read More

 Minneapolis, MN —Within a decade, more than 35 million buildings may be generating their own solar electricity (without subsidies) at prices lower than their utility offers, sufficient to power almost 10% of the country.